 Our Lighter Menu – 300 Calories or Less

-Chilled Atlantic prawns with smoked salmon, on a bed of salad with sweet chilli dressing…£7.95
+Chilled Atlantic prawns with smoked salmon and avocado, on a bed of salad with sweet chilli dressing…£7.95

 Ice cream sundae, 3 scoops of ice cream with a wafer curl…£3.95